Do You Need Additional Support to Transition to NHTI?

 - You must apply each semester to continue in the program.

 The Office of Student Affairs administers this program.
-Applications are available from the Student Affairs Office, the Financial Aid Office, the English for Speakers of Other Languages (ESOL) tutor, and the Coordinator of Accessibility Services or you may access the applications here in PDF.
+Applications are available from the Student Affairs Office, the Financial Aid Office, the English for Speakers of Other Languages (ESOL) tutor, and the Coordinator of Accessibility Services.